wilk/awesome-rants/README.md

-# Awesome Rant 🤬
+# Awesome Rants 🤬
-An agnostic collection of the best rant against frameworks, languages and in general techs
+An agnostic collection of the best rants against frameworks, languages and in general techs

 ## Why?
 The right question is: why not?